May 6, 2016

 - Ducts Cleaning – In the long run, dirt, dust, and debris starts accumulating over time in the duct system making the conditioned air passage a bit tricky.
 Also, some gaps may develop overtime in the duct system, which will allow the air to escape before it reaches your home.
 An annual cleaning ritual can very well tackle both of these issues.
 You can very conveniently use a vacuum cleaner or just a piece of cloth to clean the ducts as well as seal the gaps.
 It will improve the quality of your home environment and your home's atmosphere.

 - Outdoor Unit Cleaning – You might have noticed a component of your HVAC unit in your backyard or garden, which looks like a cube with some coils wrapped around it.
 That is the condenser unit or coil and is more prone to dirt, dust, debris, leaves, and outdoor factors.
 A clean condenser has ample airflow around it, which facilitates better heat transfer across the coils and efficient air-cooling indoors.
 To clean the condenser, simply use a brush or hose off with low pressure.

-- Discharge Pipe Inspection – Your HVAC unit has a PVC pipe which leads to outdoors and function as a drainage outlet.
+- Discharge Pipe Inspection – Your HVAC unit has a PVC pipe which leads outdoors and functions as a drainage outlet.
 Any serious damage to the outlet system can result in an expensive fix.
 It can be avoided by regularly inspecting the drainage pipe for any blockages or debris.
-Special watch is needed during the winters to figure out ice or snow deposits.
+A special watch is needed during the winters to figure out ice or snow deposits.
 Similar occasional care is needed for the AC drainage tube connected to the floor drain.